gsoules/MkDocs/digital-archive/docs/user/viewing-items.md

 ![Type of thumbnails that appear in search results](viewing-items-1.jpg)

-You can view an item these ways:
+You can view more about a specific item these ways:

 - Click its title to view the item on its own page
 - Click its thumbnail to see a larger version of the image